Today I am going to discuss one of the new blockchain platforms that are currently making waves in the cryptocurrency world – NEO.

 |Ledger Nano S||Yes||No||1527||$59||BUY|

 This greatly reduces the chances of getting hacked.
 Apart from that, one can send NEO or GAS only when they have access to my Ledger Nano S hardware device.
 This makes Nano S the most secure wallet for holding NEO.
 Ledger Nano S also supports other cryptocurrencies.
-You can find all supported cryptocurrencies list here.
+You can find all supported cryptocurrencies listed here.

 NEON Wallet (Desktop Wallet)

-Developed by City of Zion, NEON Wallet is one of the best NEO wallets available right now in the market.
-This wallet is not developed by official Neo team, but NEO developers have reviewed it thoroughly and found it to be 100% safe.
+Developed by the City of Zion, NEON Wallet is one of the best NEO wallets available right now in the market.
+This wallet is not developed by the official Neo team, but NEO developers have reviewed it thoroughly and found it to be 100% safe.